stheofanis/egkelados/README.md

 Egkelados is a chatterbot which attempts to imitate a human-based conversation by using AI technology.
 You can type any kind of message and Egkelados will reply to your thoughts.

-The current application is using BotLibre API
+The current application is using by default Gemini API